awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-target.md

 The following rules apply:
 + The subnet must have a CIDR block with at least a /27 bitmask, for example 10\.0\.0\.0/27\.
 The subnet must also have at least 8 available IP addresses\.
++ The subnet's CIDR block cannot overlap with the client CIDR range of the Client VPN endpoint\.
-+ If you associate more that one subnet with a Client VPN endpoint, each subnet must be in a different Availability Zone\.
++ If you associate more than one subnet with a Client VPN endpoint, each subnet must be in a different Availability Zone\.
 We recommend that you associate at least two subnets to provide Availability Zone redundancy\.
 + If you specified a VPC when you created the Client VPN endpoint, the subnet must be in the same VPC\.
-If you haven't yet associated a VPC with the Client VPN endpoint, you can choose any subnet in any VPC that exists in the same account as the Client VPN endpoint\.
+If you haven't yet associated a VPC with the Client VPN endpoint, you can choose any subnet in any VPC\.

   All further subnet associations must be from the same VPC\.
 To associate a subnet from a different VPC, you must first modify the Client VPN endpoint and change the VPC that's associated with it\.
 For more information, see [Modify a Client VPN endpoint](cvpn-working-endpoints.md#cvpn-working-endpoint-modify)\.